Know when to and when not to share your OTP

 Do’s and Don'ts for digital payments

-Following these do’s and don’ts helps users develop better digital habits and minimizes the risk of falling into common scam traps.
+Following these do’s and don’ts helps users develop better digital habits and minimises the risk of falling into common scam traps.
 Applying caution and verifying every transaction-related step can significantly improve your digital payment safety.

 Awareness about fake helplines and deepfake scams